 Click once on the lower corner of the mass, then move your cursor up and you should see a blue (Z) axis line appear

-With the blue axis visible, press the Tab key and enter 4'-6".
+With the blue axis visible, type 4'-6" and a dimension dialog will appear.
+Once you've entered the dimension, click OK or hit Enter.
 This will move the entire mass up off of the ground plane along the Z axis.

 Double-click the mass to edit it.
 You are now in a Group Edit mode

 Name the Group "main building".
 We'll talk about the Category option in future steps

 Close out of Group Edit mode by clicking on the check mark in the panel on the upper left corner of the canvas - or double click off in space